-The M1170NT5 Windrower has two extension modules.
-One is behind the cab, next to the master controller, and the other is located inside the left frame rail.
-They are used to provide inputs and outputs to various sensors and valve solenoids throughout the windrower.
+The windrower has one extension module which is located behind the cab next to the master controller.
+It provides inputs and outputs to the various sensors and valve solenoids throughout the windrower.

-Figure 5.29: Extension Modules
+Figure 5.32: Extension Modules

 Relay Modules

 Relay modules contain electronic switches that are turned on/off by the master controller.